-Deficiency Description and Progress to Date Date System Notified Scheduled Correction Date 8.
-Suction pressure at the east booster station does not appear to have a positive pressure head above the ground surface for the entire length of the booster station's buried service line during all operating conditions.
+Deficiency Description and Progress to Date Date System Notified Scheduled Correction Date ground surface for the entire length of the booster station's buried service line during all operating conditions.
 Please submit information on the hydraulic grade level in relation to the service line and ground cover above it for all operating conditions (when no booster pumps are being operated, when all the booster pumps are operating, at the reservoirs low operating level and the low suction pressure shutoff point).
 Also, report the elevation (MSL) of the reservoir floor, reservoir operating levels, and floor of the east booster station.
 There seems to be conflicting information being provided on some of these figures.
 If the hydraulic grade line information does not support this finding, no action is necessary.
 If the finding is confirmed, improvements or design modifications will be needed to resolve the significant deficiency by December 31, 2017.
 In this case, submit plans and specifications by November 1, 2016. (ch.
 NR811.37(1) and ch.
 NR811 Subchapter XI Wis.
 Adm.
-Code) 10/9/2015 12/31/2017 2.
+Code) Extended to 12/30/2019.
+This is due to pressure gauges reading the following Suction Pressure-140" H20, Pump Discharge Pressure 75" H2O which is below 20 psi minimum.
+Extended to 12/30/2019 as this will be corrected as part of the tower upgrades.
+1. Sig.
+Def.
+(2015 Survey) 02.
 The old, cast iron water main leaving the MW3 wellhouse has significant corrosion.
 The older line needs to be replaced.
 This needs to be resolved no later than December 31, 2017. (ch.
-NR810.13 Wis.
+NR 810.13 Wis.
 Adm.
-Code) 10/9/2015 12/31/2017 7.
-Ground storage reservoir's hatch is not properly sealed and the concrete curb is cracking.
-Spalling is significant in some areas and will likely progress if not properly addressed.
-You may be able to install another hatch curb, by mechanically attaching it to the roof just outside the current hatch, and then properly insulating it.
-The unit will either need to be repaired, replaced, or decommissioned by December 31, 2017.
-Submit plans and specifications by November 1, 2016 for the option you select and complete the necessary work by December 31, 2017.
-(NR810.13 and .14 Wis.
-Adm.
-Code) 10/9/2015 12/31/2017 6.
-Ground storage reservoir's concrete roof coating and concrete itself is breaking down through the spalling process.
-There is significant aggregate showing in some areas.
-While you could clean up and recoat the unit, it should probably be insulated and topped with an EPDM membrane to protect it from further damage.
-The unit will either need to be repaired, replaced, or decommissioned by December 31, 2017.
-Submit plans and specifications by November 1, 2016 for the option you select and complete the necessary work by December 31, 2017.
-(NR810.13 and .14 Wis.
-Adm.
-Code) 10/9/2015 12/31/2017 5.
-Ground storage reservoir does not have an emergency overflow line as required under ch.
-NR811.64(4) Wis.
-Adm.
-Code.
-This needs 10/9/2015 12/31/2017
+Code) Extended to 12/31/2019 5/11/2018 12/31/2020